IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/tabs.md

 - `start` (default): the width of the tab depends on the content (label, icon, both) and all tabs have equal padding.
 First tab is aligned to the tabs container's left side.
 - `center`: the width of the tab depends on the content and occupies the tabs container's center.
 - `end`: the width of the tab depends on the content and all tabs have equal padding.
 Last tab is aligned to the tabs container's right side.
 - `justify`: all tabs are equal in width and fully fit the tabs container.

 If the space is not enough to fit all tabs, scroll buttons are displayed.

 <code-view style="height: 200px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/layouts/tabs-alignment"
-           alt="$Platform$ Tabs Example"
+           alt="{Platform} Tabs Example"
            github-src="layouts/tabs/alignment">
 </code-view>